Bus Service

 More Information at Bus Stops

 Clear, accurate information about schedules and routes is needed by current bus riders - and it is essential if we are to attract more riders.
 Large investments are being made in electronic displays at a few stops, but meanwhile most bus stops in Montgomery County now have no timetable at all, and where information is posted, it is often inadequate.
-Both systems need to make a substantial investment of funds and management attention in the unglamorous but very important area of posting timetables at stops.
+Metro and Ride-On need to make a substantial investment of funds and management attention in the unglamorous but very important area of posting timetables at stops.

 Information on Existing Bus Service